limist/literate-programming-examples/README.md

-This repository is a collection of literate programming (LP) examples, using Emacs [Org mode](http://orgmode.org), which I contend is the most powerful yet simple LP platform available today.
+This repository is a collection of literate programming (LP) examples, using Emacs [Org mode](http://orgmode.org), which I contend is the most powerful yet simplest LP platform available today.

-The intention is for these examples to be directly usable (copy and start hacking), and/or to serve as educational literate programs.
+These examples are intended to be directly usable (copy and start hacking), and/or to serve as educational literate programs.
 The long-term goal is to collect and organize a corpus of useful LP examples that point towards Knuth's vision of programs-as-literature.